SophiaSaiada/vue-conversational-form/README.md

 ```

 ## Documentation
-For every input typw, the question will be defined in the `data-question` attribute.
+The content of the question should be defined in the `data-question` attribute.
-Multple questions options will be seperated by `|`.
+Multple question options will be seperated by `|`.
 Use inserted values using `{value-name}`.
-For submit buttons. use `data-success` for defining success message.
+In submit buttons, use `data-success` for defining success message.
-For submit/reset buttons, use `data-cancel` for defining the cancel button's text.
+In submit/reset buttons, use `data-cancel` for defining the cancel button's text.
-Listen in the parent to `submit` event in order to get the submitted data (as an object)
+Listen in the parent to `submit` event in order to get the submitted data (as an object).

 Define a text/email/password input:
 ``` html